SHRMu/SOCLab/README.md

 # SOCLab

-SOCLab Code for the Lecture RS2 in TU Darmstadt
+Code for the Lecture RS2 in TU Darmstadt

 The following steps can be considered to help your SOCLab with SpartanMC SOC-Kit